FortiGate

 end

-Once a Remote Link Monitor (also referred as Remote IP Monitoring or PING server Monitoring in the documentation) has been defined, it can then be integrated in the cluster HA configuration and the following information specified:
+Once a Remote Link Monitor (also referred to as Remote IP Monitoring or PING server Monitoring in the documentation) has been defined, it can then be integrated into the cluster HA configuration and the following information specified:

 Example of a HA cluster configuration combined with PING server monitoring: